Nina Young

-Nina Young (born 1966) is a British-Australian actress.
+Nina Young (born 1966) is a British and Australian actress.

 Early life

 Nina Young was born in 1966.
 She is the daughter of Perth businessman Peter Young and Tania Verstak, a woman of Russian origin who was Miss Australia 1961 and Miss International 1962.

 Career

 Young has made appearances in films such as the James Bond film Tomorrow Never Dies, as an assistant to Elliott Carver; Harry Potter and the Philosopher's Stone, in which she played the Grey Lady, one of the Hogwarts ghosts; and Johnny English, in which she played Pegasus' secretary.
 Young also has a non-speaking part in the 2010 re-make Clash of the Titans, playing Greek Goddess Hera.
 She appeared as Alison in a second series episode of Joking Apart.
 She was also a regular in Series 3 of The Demon Headmaster in 1998, playing Professor Rowe.